 The parking-lot panels were installed by Energy Innovations of California.
 They not only provide electric power, they provide shade to keep vehicles from overheating on hot sunny days.
 Parking-lot panels are actually catching on, with a number of similar installations having been set up by Energy Innovations.
 Company officials say the parking-lot panels are much easier and cheaper to set up than rooftop units; placing solar panels on rooftops means working around elevator shafts, air conditioning units, and the like.
 Another company, Envision Solar of San Diego, is now planned to move into the residential market, selling "solar carports" that can be set up by homeowners.
 Prices were not discussed in the article.

-* According to MIT TECHNOLOGY REVIEW Online, a group of Swiss researchers at the Ecole Polytechnique Federale de Lausanne (EPFL) has come up with a solar panel power system to produce hydrogen by electrolysis of water.
+* According to TECHNOLOGYREVIEW.com, a group of Swiss researchers at the Ecole Polytechnique Federale de Lausanne (EPFL) has come up with a solar panel power system to produce hydrogen by electrolysis of water.
 The critical item in the panels is iron oxide -- just plain old rust.

 Iron oxide has been considered for such applications for some time, but although it will generate charge carriers to electrolyze water when exposed to sunlight, the charge carriers tended to be quickly reabsorbed.
 The EPFL researchers doped the iron oxide with silicon, which created cauliflower-like nanostructures with high surface area, to increase the acceptance of electrons from the surrounding water.
 The silicon also improved conductivity of the material.
 The EPFL further improved the scheme by adding cobalt, which catalyzed the electrolysis reaction.